Skip to main content

 IFÁ Labs is a decentralized, multi-chain oracle network that delivers trustless, manipulation-resistant price feeds for stablecoins — directly on-chain, with no off-chain dependencies for price reads.Unlike general-purpose oracles built around volatile assets like BTC and ETH, IFÁ Labs is purpose-built for stablecoins — including both global assets (USDT, USDC) and emerging market local stablecoins (cNGN in Nigeria, ZARP in South Africa, BRZ in Brazil).See What is IFÁ Labs? for the full overview.

 Yes.
-All price data is stored in audited EVM smart contracts and is readable via public view functions.
-There is no off-chain API, no middleware, and no centralized component in the read path.Price reads cost no gas when called externally.
+On EVM chains, all price data is stored in audited smart contracts and is readable via public view functions.
+On Sui, prices are stored in a shared IfaPriceFeed object and are readable by any Move module or TypeScript client.In both cases there is no off-chain API, no middleware, and no centralized component in the read path.
+Price reads cost no gas when called externally.
 Any address can read any feed at any time without permission, API keys, or fees.

 Currently live:

-• Base Mainnet — primary production deployment
+• Base Mainnet — primary production deployment (EVM)

-• Base Sepolia — recommended testnet
+• Base Sepolia — recommended EVM testnet

-• AssetChain Testnet — RWA-focused ecosystem
+• AssetChain Testnet — RWA-focused EVM ecosystem

 Currently supported: